This document provides an overview of the Active Roles (formerly known as ActiveRoles®) features.

 Unless otherwise noted, the How to Start instructions assume that you are logged on as an Active Roles Admin.
 By default, an Active Roles Admin is any member of the Administrators local group on the computer running the Active Roles Administration Service.
 Additionally, you should verify that the Active Roles console is in Advanced view mode: on the View menu, click Mode, and then click Advanced Mode.

-NOTE: For information on the Active Roles 7.4 features see the Active Roles What's New Guide.
+NOTE: For information on the features of the latest Active Roles release, see the Active Roles What's New Guide.

 Implementing Rules and Roles